mathieukapfer/liblog/README.md

 # C/C++ Hierarchical Logger
-When your log reflect your code architecture.
+When your logs reflect your code, debuging is a plaisure.
 ![](hierachical_stone.png?raw=true)

 ## 1) Usage